AayushSameerShah/Neural-Net-Zero-to-Hero-with-Andrej/06 - Wavenet/README.md

 ## 📔 In this section:

-🏛️ Will understand a new architecture of the model and how it differs.
+🏛️ Will understand a new architecture of the model and how it differs.<br>
-📥 How we will **create** the dataset, because it requires us to provide input in a special way.
+📥 How we will **create** the dataset, because it requires us to provide input in a special way.<br>
-🗳 Here, the **shapes** will matter the most, and they will feel like a breeze.
+🗳 Here, the **shapes** will matter the most, and they will feel like a breeze.<br>
 🔢 We will learn how to create the **sequential** container by hand.

 ## 🎁 By now...